 Blazing connections to a wealth of knowledge and history

 Design is completed.
-The project is expected to go to bid in the summer of 2018, with construction starting in the fall of 2018.
+The project is expected to go to bid in the summer of 2018, with construction scheduled to start in the spring of 2019.

 Neel-Schaffer will provide construction engineering and inspection services for the project, which will be built partially on an abandoned rail line.